openedx/docs.openedx.org/source/documentors/how-tos/update_a_doc_via_github.rst

-How-To: Update A Doc via GitHub
+Update A Doc via GitHub
 ###############################

 This how-to will take you through the process of submitting an update to a page